Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 With community parks, nature preserves, festivals, and museums, there’s something for everyone to enjoy!
 So if you’re still trying to decide on what to do in Marco Island, check out our suggestions!

 16 Very Best Things To Do In Marco Island

 It’s always nice to learn about the area you’re visiting.
 To learn more about the island’s past, head to the Historical Museum, one of the best things to do in Marco Island.

 Since its doors opened in 2010, the Marco Island Historical Museum has been exploring and educating about the area’s indigenous Calusa tribe.
 You’ll get to see what life in Florida was like long before colonizers arrived.

 Unearthed from archeological digs, artifacts are displayed from as early as the late 1800s.
 One room has been transformed completely into a life-size replica display of a Calusa village.

-Other permanent exhibits chronicle the area’s history from its beginnings as a Native American settlement, a fishing village, a pineapple plantation, and clam cannery until rapid expansion began in the 1960s.
+Other permanent exhibits chronicle the area’s history from its beginnings as a Native American settlement, a fishing village, a pineapple plantation, and a clam cannery until rapid expansion began in the 1960s.

 Make sure to take a few moments to relax on the grounds of the complex.
 Landscaped with ponds, waterfalls, and native plants, take a seat in the gazebo, where you can see a large bronze replica of the “Key Marco Cat.”